How to integrate AWS CodeCommit with Buddy

-In this article we will show you how to integrate Buddy with AWS CodeCommit, the Amazon's Git-based version control solution.
+In this article we will show you how to integrate Buddy with AWS CodeCommit, Amazon's Git-based version control solution.

 Step 1: Synchronizing repository